ErnestSuyver/BPT/BPT_and_CTS.md

 # BPT and CTS

-## Background
+### Background

-At is heart, CTS is an ontology of text.
+At its heart, CTS is an ontology of text.
 Text as a tree structure, work as versions.
-BPT is CTS compliant.
-This means that the ontology is exoressed in BPT.
+BPT can  be used in a CTS compliant way.
+This means that the ontology is expressed in BPT.
 Here is how:

-### sigla
+### Structure

+CTS structure is expressed with hashes.

 siglum | explanation
 ---- | -----
 `#` | textgroup
 `##` | work
 `###` | textpart
-`####` | CTS flavour
+`####` | CTS version

+There is another siglum, `#####`, but it denotes a header and plays no rule in the text structure.

+### Versions

-There are three CTS flavours, indicated as follows:
+There are three work versions in CTS, indicated with a fixed terminology:

 flavour | siglum
 ----- | -----